Virgin claims Eir is in breach of copyright

 Virgin seeks an injunction preventing infringement of copyright and a declaration Eir has no entitlement, under the Broadcasting Act or otherwise, to broadcast or disseminate the channels via the Apple TV product.
 It also seeks damages.

-Discussions recommenced in September but by October 14th last, Eir complained Virgin refused or neglected to engage properly in accordance with its Broadcasting Act obligations.
+Discussions recommenced in September but by October 14th last, Eir complained that Virgin had refused or neglected to engage properly in accordance with its Broadcasting Act obligations.

 Platform